maxday/10k/secret_ideas.md

 - a nice way to present the 2016 Rio Olympic table of medals (drill down by sports, countries, bronze/silver/gold), diff with London2012
 - some sort of game...no ideas what and how without js
 - an url shorterner
+- some sort of game interactive (to win peole choice award)